How To Keep Your Dog's Teeth Clean - All Things Doggo Dental Care

 Incorporating healthy food and treats into your dog’s diet will help contribute to good dental health.
 Always opt for foods with little additives and sugars, and include proteins and veggies to promote strong healthy bones and teeth.

-Another great way to prevent plaque build up is to opt for a veterinary-approved dental biscuit for adult dogs as part of their meal.
+A great way to prevent plaque buildup is to opt for a veterinary-approved dental biscuit for adult dogs as part of their meal.
 These biscuits help scrape off plaque from your dog’s teeth whilst filling their bellies at the same time.

-If your dog prefers to eat softer foods for every meal, make sure to incorporate chew treats, such as dental sticks to aid with the prevention of plaque build up.
+If your dog prefers to eat softer foods for every meal, make sure to incorporate chew treats, such as collagen, cheek or bully sticks to aid in dental health.

 2. Utilise healthy chew dog treats